SimpleWalker/SimpleWalker/README.md

 ## Hi there 👋

-Required account
+- Required account.
-Public projects are here
+- Public projects are here.

 <!--
 **SimpleWalker/SimpleWalker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.